jhonkaniemi/bite/bite/CodeExamples.md

 		]
 	}),
 ```
+Alternative Impact 2.
+Here, the fractions have been flipped over compared to the example 1.
 ```javascript
 	impact: new BiteImpact({
 		impactFilter: 'agentImpact>0',   //impact occurs once the agent has consumed the first biomass units of the host